City of Chicago Payment Plans for Tickets

 Red Light Camera, Parking, Automated Ticket Payments Options | City Tickets Chicago | Clear Path Debt Relief Program

-Nothing is more grating than automated red light camera tickets that can accumulate for many months.
-City tickets can also be managed through a bankruptcy plan if you were not able to get a management City of Chicago Boot payment plan.
+Nothing is more grating than automated red light camera tickets that can accumulate for many month before you even know you have them.
+City tickets can also be managed through a Chapter 13 bankruptcy plan if you were not able to negotiate a City of Chicago payment plan.

 Often, tickets may be sent to an old address and your first notice may be the boot or perhaps you've been towed.

 By that time, the amount may be so large that it becomes difficult to set a payment plan with the city.